Roots and Radishes

 Instructions

-2. Sauté onions and peppers.
+1. Sauté onions and peppers.
+Preheat your oven to 350 degrees.
 Heat olive oil in a skillet over medium heat.
 Add diced onions and peppers to the skillet and sauté until soft, about seven minutes.
-Combine onions and peppers in a bowl with the chicken and green chiles, and set aside.

-3. Make the sauce.
-Whisk the white whole wheat flour, coriander, and salt together in a small bowl.
-In the same skillet used for the peppers and onions, heat the butter over medium heat until melted.
-Add the flour mixture and whisk it together with the butter to form a uniform mass.
-Immediately add all the chicken broth.
-Heat the mixture over medium while you whisk, until it becomes thicker and bubbly, then cook and stir for 1-2 more minutes.
-Add the Greek yogurt and cheese, and whisk until smooth and melted.
+3. Make a roux.
+Mix the flour, coriander, and salt together in a small bowl.
+In the same skillet used for the peppers and onions, heat butter over medium heat until melted.
+Add the flour mixture and gently whisk it together with the butter to form a uniform mass.

 Notes